AmnahAli/academic-kickstart/content/project/my-project-name8/index.md

 slides: ""
 ---
 Abstract:
-The App is a demonstarction of SDLC
+The App is a team work is a demonstarction of SDLC.